Originally Posted By: Gary Reecher

 1. Flame deviation test.
 Burner flame moves when the circulator blower comes on.
 If you do not locate a crack or perforation the heat exchanger seams can be leaking or the metal may have pinholes rusted through.

-2. Visual inspection of burner chamber area and exterior of heat exchanger using a flashlight with high candlepower such a rechargeable Mag Lite.
+2. Visual inspection of burner chamber area and exterior of heat exchanger using a flashlight with high candlepower such a rechargeable Mag Lite as at the top.
+Jet engine mechanics use high candled powered lights to inspect turbine blades and illuminate cracks.

 3. Water Spray Test.